Ropelength Criticality: Balance with regulated kinks

 \section{Balance with regulated kinks}

 The General Balance Criterion can be hard to apply without some control on the kink set.
-In the balance equation, as we have already noted, the second-order kink term is equated to a distribution of order zero in the variation vector field~$\xi$.
-Along a $C^2$ subarc, there is of course at most one kink over each point of~$L$ and furthermore, Corollary~\ref{cor:easy derivative of R} says the kink term can be expressed in terms of the second arclength derivative of~$\xi$.
-In this case, standard distributional calculus then says this second-order term can be integrated by parts.
-Our goal is to carry this out even for less smooth links, like those in our examples.
+In the balance equation, as we have already noted, the second-order kink term is equated to strut and length terms which are distributions of order zero in the variation vector field~$\xi$.
+If we knew that kinked arcs were $C^2$, then there would be at most one kink over each point of~$L$ and furthermore, Corollary~\ref{cor:easy derivative of R} would give the kink term in terms of the second arclength derivative of~$\xi$.
+In this case, standard distributional calculus (cf.~\cite{Duistermaat:2010bs}) then says this second-order term can be integrated by parts.
+This would give us a simpler form of the balance criterion as an equality of measures in which the variational vector field does not appear.

+Our goal is to carry out as much of this program as possible for less smooth links, like those in our examples.
 Over a junction point along a piecewise $C^2$ curve, for instance, there may be two kinks.
 Our first theorem below says that we can essentially ignore such points: the kink measure is nonatomic even after projection down to~$L$, so even any countable subset of~$L$ can be ignored.

 In the later parts of this section we discuss the balance criterion under certain mild regularity assumptions about the kinked arcs of~$L$; these suffice first to guarantee a single kink over all but a countable subset of~$L$, then to transfer the balance equations to distributions along~$L$, and thus to apply the calculus of distributions.
 We end up with friendlier versions of the Balance Criterion, and can bootstrap to greater smoothness of the critical link~$L$.